open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 Projection definitions can be accessed by the [epsg.io](https://epsg.io/) website or by searching the global [proj4js](https://github.com/proj4js/proj4js) definition set with a valid name.

-The following example shows, how to use the registered projection:
+Example: How to use the registered projection:

 ```ts
 import { getProjection } from "@open-pioneer/map";